Kia Stinger Cold Air Intake GT2 Upgrades

 - Improved engine bay looks

 The most obvious benefits, and the reason most people put intakes on their car, are the performance gains.
 Just an intake alone will add 10-25 hp/tq and increase the entire power band.
-Since the stock Stinger intake is already a cold air intake, aftermarket Kia Stinger intake gains come from the improved design and larger air filter.
+Since the stock intake is already a cold air intake, aftermarket intake gains come from the improved design and larger air filter.
 The tubing allows for better flow because they are larger than stock, and the larger filter allows for more air to be sucked in.

-Other benefits to upgrading to a cold air intake for the Kia Stinger are improved fuel economy, increased throttle response, reduced turbo lag, and the ability to hear the engine and turbos better.
+Other benefits of upgrading to a cold air intake for the Kia Stinger are improved fuel economy, increased throttle response, reduced turbo lag, and the ability to hear the engine and turbos better.
 The fuel economy gains aren’t drastic, but even just a 1mpg increase can lead to decent savings over a couple of months.
 The improved throttle response and reduced turbo lag come from the improved airflow of the intake.

-1) Boosted Performance Air Intake
+Boosted Performance Stinger 3.3T Intake

 Price: $299.00